Wondering what the best things to do in Venice are? Here’s a little guide to help you plan your next trip to Italy’s floating city.

 Personally, I really liked rural Torcello (great for mosaics and seafood risotto) and Giudecca (a truly privileged viewpoint on Venice).
 Oh, and if you’re visiting Venice in summer and dying for a swim, go to the beach at Lido.

-Here’s a tip: skip organised tours; you can easily visit the islands independently with a one-day Vaporetto card (€20).
+Here’s a tip: skip organized tours; you can easily visit the islands independently with a one-day Vaporetto card (€20).

 I’ve saved the best for the last: put away maps and just wander aimlessly around the city.
 Again, this is true everywhere, but particularly in Venice, where you often get inundated with tips and recommendations, but at the end of the day, the city reveals its best secrets only to curious travellers.